rediberry/Coderhouse-Javascript-final-project-Shopping-cart/README.md

 # Shopping-Cart
-It is a simple vanilla Javascript Shopping Cart.
+It is a vanilla Javascript Shopping Cart for the Coderhouse JavaScript course.

+Check the certificate on the [Coderhouse page](https://www.coderhouse.com/certificados/6284515bbf8957001a580f11)

 # What things I made use of: